mohamedboubaker/GPS-Tracker/README.md

 # 1. Introduction
 ## 1.1 Project overview
-Important Note: This project is still under developement.

 The objective of this project is to deliever a GPS tracking system that can be used to track a vehicule.
 The system includes a device that periodically sends its position and speed information to a remote server.
 The data is stored on the server where it can be accessed through a web browser for visualization.